Pseudoceros liparus: Physical characteristics

 "Dorsal surface with a background varying from green-bluish to cream with an intense purple margin without forming a distinctive marginal band.
-There is orange elongated spot beginning at the cerebral eyespot fading into a white median stripe that ends close to the posterior margin.
+There is an orange elongated spot beginning at the cerebral eyespot fading into a white median stripe that ends close to the posterior margin.
 Cream pseudotentacles formed by simple folds of the anterior margin with numerous ocella.
 A single cerebral cluster formed by about 30 eyes.
 Pharynx with elaborated folds."

 Behavior

 Benthic, diurnals, because of its aposematic colors, it has no fear to crawl around to feed.